Nette Documentation Preview

 ---------------------------------------------------------------------------------

 Sets file permissions to `$fileMode` or directory permissions to `$dirMode`.
-Recursively traverses and sets permissions on the entire contents of the directory as well.
+Recursively traverses and sets permissions for the entire directory content as well.

 ```php